Canada

 Extended producer responsibility for batteries in Saskatchewan

 • Legal basis: Designated Materials Regulation under the Environmental Management and Protection Act lists “battery-containing electronics,” but no stand-alone battery EPR.
-Rechargeable batteries are collected via Recycle My Electronics™ under EPRA-SK's electronics program.
+Rechargeable batteries are collected via Recycle My Electronics™ under EPRA-Saskatchewan's electronics program.

 • Objectives: Ensure safe recycling of rechargeable batteries with electronics, reduce hazardous waste.